UCLan uses an ISO14001 certified Environmental Management System (EMS) to identify, manage and mitigate its impact on the environment.

 For further information please email: SHEsection@uclan.ac.uk

 The EMS has been pivotal to UCLan’s success in achieving its sustainability targets.
-In October 2010 UCLan was first awarded ISO14001 certification for the system and re-certification was achieved in October 2013.
-UCLan is now ISO14001 certified until October 2016.
+In October 2010 UCLan was first awarded ISO14001 certification for the system, with re-certification in October 2013.
+In 2016 UCLan was an early adopter of the new ISO14001:2015 standard and is now ISO14001 certified until October 2019.
 Having ISO14001 demonstrates that the system is effective and that UCLan are committed to environmental sustainability.

 UCLan is a large and diverse institution.
 To facilitate related internal communication between the various levels and functions of the organisation an Environmental and Sustainable Development Governance Structure (.docx) has been established.